EZ-Robotics/EZ-Site/projects/2021-12-1-dave/index.md

 ![](innergears2.png)
 ![](innergears1.png)

 The motor fronts were integrated into the drive, and the gearing was done!
-All that was left was to make an electronics holder, a simple sheet to hold everything, and make sure there's cutouts for tracking wheels.
+All that was left was to make an electronics holder, a simple sheet to hold everything, and make sure there were cutouts for tracking wheels.
 ![](fullcad1.png)
 ![](fullcad2.png)

-Assembly was very smooth.
+The assembly was very smooth.
 Inserts got pressed into the wheels and they spun on round standoffs.
 Everything else spun on screws.
 ![](notdone.jpg)

-And when assembly was all done, looks just like the CAD!
+And when assembly was all done, it looked just like the CAD!
 The robot helped me program for about 6 months, but I had other more realistic robots to use for software testing then.
 T
 ![](outdoor.jpg)